- Unearned and earned income amounts determine a child's need to file a tax return.

 5. Is there any tax advantage to having investments in my child's name?

 Keeping a significant amount of investment assets in a child's name used to be a popular tax strategy, because it allowed investment income to be taxed at the child's presumably lower rate.
-The so-called "kiddie tax" enacted in 1986 was aimed at preventing parents from abusing the strategy, and in 2006 the rules became even more restrictive.
+The so-called "kiddie tax" enacted in 1986 was aimed at preventing parents from abusing this strategy, and in 2006 the rules became even more restrictive.

-As you can see, a child with significant investment resources and income can be adversely affected in the financial aid calculation.
+As you can see, a child with significant investment resources and income could be adversely affected in the financial aid calculation.
 But keep in mind that there’s not much tax incentive to put a large amount of investments in a child's name anyway, and one of the best ways to save for college today is a 529 plan that names the future student as the beneficiary, not the owner.

-These assets are considered parental assets and are factored into federal financial aid formulas at a maximum rate of about 5.6%, vs. the 20% rate that is assessed on student assets.
+These assets are considered parental assets and are factored into federal financial aid formulas at a maximum rate of about 5.6% versus the 20% rate that is assessed on student assets.
 A child-owned 529 account (in a custodial account) is also treated as an asset of the parent for Free Application for Federal Student Aid (FAFSA) purposes.
-A 529 plan can have significant tax benefits for the owner, in that any earnings grow federal income tax deferred and withdrawals used for qualified higher education expenses are free from federal income taxes and, in many cases, from state taxes.
+A 529 plan can have significant tax benefits for the owner, in that any earnings grow federal income tax deferred and withdrawals used for qualified education expenses are free from federal income taxes and, in many cases, from state taxes.

+For most students, the potential negative impact of part-time or summer employment on the college aid income formula isn’t going to outweigh the many financial and life lessons learned by having a job.
 In addition, college financial aid experts point out that the formula for calculating aid eligibility is subject to change, that many colleges have their own formulas, and that financial aid officers have great latitude in deciding how much aid a child receives and in what form.